What Alignment Should I Get?

 Toe-in: 0.0° per side

 I like this setup.
 The lower caster gives a lighter feeling on turn-in.
-Not everyone likes this but I do.
+Not everyone likes this, but I do.
 The other thing it does is center the front wheels in the wheel well.
 With this, I get very little liner rub.
-The 0.0° toe-in also works for me but again, not everyone will like the feel.
-In my particular car, with my setup and driving style, I get good rotation through the corners and the car feels very balanced.
+The 0.0° toe-in also works for me, but again, not everyone will like the feel.
+In my particular car, with my setup and driving style, I get good rotation through the corners and the car feels well-balanced.

 Constant Tweaking

-If you want to know more about the effects camber, caster and toe have on the race track, this is a good article.
+If you would like to know more about the effects camber, caster and toe have on the racetrack, this is a good article.

 Let me know if you have questions in the comments below.